 Remaining Cash Accounts (Emergency and Sinking Funds) (+$800.00)

 Nothing exciting here.
 Just the usual.
 The amount increased by about the same as last month since we’re just saving up for our property tax bill and HOA fees for when they are due in January.
 (This month!
 Yikes!)

-Another reflection that the markets had a positive month.
-The IRAs are all invested in mutual funds, which reflect the stock market’s growth for December.
+Another reflection that the markets had a negative month.
+The IRAs are all invested in mutual funds, which reflect the stock market’s decline for December.